 The Builder is a creational design pattern that allows us to follow a step-by-step process to construct a complex object.
 Builder design pattern separates the construction of the complex object from its representation by which the same process can create different representations (types) of the complex object.

 According to the Liskov Substitution principle, an object of a parent/base class must be interchangeable with an object of a child/derived class without changing the program.
 So the subclass objects should behave in the same way as the superclass objects.
 In simple words, LSP is all about well-designed inheritance.

-In object-oriented programming, the open-closed principle states: software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification"; that is, such an entity can extend its behavior without modifying its source code.
+In object oriented programming, open closed principle states that: software entities (classes, modules, etc.) should be open for extension but closed for modification i.e. such an entity can extend its behavior without modifying its source code.
 This principle allows us to use the power of abstraction and inheritance to create such systems.